iron-auth/iron-auth/README.md

 # Iron Auth

-A modular authentication library, designed with the Edge as a priority and built for Next.js.
+A modular authentication library, designed with the Edge as a priority and built to be framework agnostic.
 Powered by Iron Session under the hood.
 Extendable, highly configurable, and extensively tested.

-Inspiration for the library's design was drawn from [NextAuth.js](https://next-auth.js.org/), as well as database schema similarities for switching between the two.
+Inspiration for the library's design was drawn from Next Auth, as well as database schema similarities for ease when switching between the two.

 ## Features